 World-class shopping abounds in Las Vegas.
-Whether you’re looking for souvenir shops for your kids or you’re on the hunt for high-end boutiques, you will be able to shop until you drop in Las Vegas.
+Whether you’re looking for souvenir shops for your kids or on the hunt for high-end boutiques, you can shop until you drop in Las Vegas.

 Want to know where the best shopping malls are?
-Here’s an article we wrote about where to find the best shopping malls on the Las Vegas Strip.
+Here’s an article about where to find the best shopping malls on the Las Vegas Strip.

 - Trapeze artists

-Each act lasts about 10 minutes, and the shows take place every half hour, starting at 11.a.m.
-These performances are free, so you can come and go as you please with no fussing over money.
+Each act lasts about 10 minutes, and the shows occur every half hour, starting at 11 a.m.
+These performances are free, so you can come and go as you please without fussing over money.

-If you plan on going to Las Vegas in the winter, then you should be sure to get the Go Las Vegas Pass.
-The Go Las Vegas pass will let you save up to 55% on admission to over 35+ of the best attractions in town instead of just paying at the gate.
-You can get the Go Las Vegas Pass here.
+If you plan on going to Las Vegas in the winter, you should be sure to get the Go Las Vegas Pass.
+The Go Las Vegas pass will save you up to 55% on admission to over 35+ of the best attractions in town instead of paying full price at the gate.
+You can get the Go City Las Vegas Pass here.

-It’s important to note that winter/holiday events may be ticketed separately and are not always covered by the Go Las Vegas pass.
+It’s important to note that winter/holiday events may be ticketed separately and are not always covered by the Go City – Las Vegas Pass.

 Wrangler National Finals Rodeo